 In this treatment, an intralesional steroid is injected directly into a lesion on or immediately below the skin.
 The use of this injection yields new hair growth which is usually visible within four weeks.

 People suffering from mild Alopecia Areata can take this as its effect is temporary and often mild Alopecia condition improves after using it.
 If bald patches reappear, they can be reinjected.

-Topical minoxidil is used in the treatment of hair loss for both males and females.
+Topical minoxidil is used in the hair loss treatment for both males and females.
 It is also used to treat alopecia, hair fall due to chemotherapy, or after-effects of hair replacement surgery.
 It’s recommended that adults use one milliliter to the scalp, two times a day.
 If it’s meant for children, then the use and dose should be determined by a doctor.

 A few of the side effects of using Minoxidil are scalp itching, dryness, scaling, flaking, irritation, or burning.
 If you have alopecia, then inform your doctor about all your medical history including what prescription and nonprescription medications you are taking at present.
 If you have no heart condition or any other preexisting conditions, you can be prescribed Minoxidil.

 This ointment is used for the treatment of long-term psoriasis.
 The cream is a tar-like substance applied to the hairless patches for an hour or so and then washed off.
 Anthralin Cream slows down the growth of skin cells (of the patch).
 It is recommended not to use it if the skin is inflamed or irritated.

 Hair regrowth is a slow process and this cream will only work in mild Alopecia as there is a possibility of new hair growth in the affected skin patch.

 Corticosteroid pills are sometimes prescribed for extensive scalp hair loss such as alopecia totalis and alopecia Universalis, to suppress disease activity and regrow hair.

 Corticosteroid pills have some side effects.
 Young adults can usually tolerate it but not adults or aged persons.
 Also, if you have other conditions like high blood pressure or a weak immune system, then do not opt for this medication.